 A. Are you a go-getter and self-disciplined?

 How well do you manage your time?
-It’s up to you to make things happen.
-You’ll need to organize and prioritize your time to create projects, schedule appointments, follow up and delegate tasks.
-Your phrase each day must become “If it is going to be, it’s up to me!”
+It’s up to you to make things happen so you’re responsible for organizing and prioritizing your time to create projects, schedule appointments, follow up and delegate tasks.
+Your phrase for each day is “If it is going to be, it’s up to me!”

 B. Are you a people person?

 In business, especially home care, people skills are a must.
 Starting a home care company means establishing and growing relationships with banks, lawyers, employees, doctors, nurses, vendors, accountants, clients and their families.
-Can you deal with a hard to please client?
-How about unruly employees or pushy vendors?
+Are you able to deal with a hard to please clients?
+What about unruly employees or pushy vendors?

 C. Do you have the time, energy, focus and money?